mtennekes/tmap-workshop/README.md

-# Creating thematic maps in R
+# Visualising spatial and spatiotemporal data cubes with tmap

 In this workshop you will learn how to plot spatial data in R by using the **tmap** package.
 This package is an implementation of the grammar of graphics for thematic maps, and resembles the syntax of **ggplot2**.
 This package is useful for both *exploration* and *publication* of spatial data, and offers both *static* and *interactive* plotting.

-For those of you who are unfamiliar with spatial data in R, we will briefly introduce the fundamental packages for spatial data, which are **sf** and **raster**.
+For those of you who are unfamiliar with spatial data in R, we will briefly introduce the fundamental packages for spatial data, which are **sf** and **stars**.
 With demonstrations and exercises, you will learn how to process spatial objects from various types (polygons, points, lines, rasters, and simple features), and how to plot them.
-Feel free to bring your own spatial data.

 Besides plotting spatial data, we will also discuss the possibilities of *publication*.
 Maps created with **tmap** can be exported as static images, html files, but they can also be embedded in **rmarkdown** documents and **shiny** apps.

-R packages: tmap, sf, raster, rmarkdown, shiny
+### Documentation

+See https://github.com/mtennekes/tmap for former presentations and blog posts about tmap.
+The most useful links are:

 [Presentation slides: Creating thematic maps in R](https://mtennekes.github.io/downloads/presentations/tmap_opengeo_muenster.pdf)